bjoernalbers/ansible-role-gollum/README.md

 Role Variables
 --------------

-This role has only *one* top-level role variable on create multiple wikis:
+This role has only *one* top-level role variable `gollum_wikis` - a dictionary of wiki (like virtual hosts on apache / nginx).
-`gollum_wikis`.
+Each wiki itself is a dictionary with custom settings: socket, users, options, etc.
-It comes with on sample wiki that listens on http://localhost:4567:
+`gollum_wikis` comes with a [default wiki](http://localhost:4567):

 ```yaml
 gollum_wikis: